LSSTDESC/TXPipe/docs/src/running.rst

     - name: TXConvergenceMapPlots # Plot the convergence map
     - name: TXMapCorrelations    # plot the correlations between systematics and data

 Each line indicates a pipeline stage that needs to be run.
-Each stage of course points to one of the stages implemented in :role:`TXPipe <stages>`.
+Each stage of course points to one of the stages implemented in :doc:`TXPipe <stages>`.
 Note a few lines have have specifically ``threads_per_process: 2`` which is just a way to indicate that these stages should be run with more threads.

 Next follows modules, which simply is which modules and packages the pipeline stages are defined in.::